efeelize/eng/kaiyan/work/office_daily/bonus.md

 - 3. Once I switched to my new job, I was in a position to travel more often.[有机会]

-# 2.evaluation [n.评价] & performance evaluation [n.绩效考核]
+# 2.evaluation [n.评价] & performance evaluation [n.绩效考核] & performance-based [adj.基于绩效的] & non-performance-based [adj.不基于绩效的]
 > 1)so an evaluation is just a review.
 It's looking back at someone's work over the year.
 So they take kind of information like, how much overtime [n.加班时间] they did, how much money they earn for the company, and then they use that as their evaluation to determine whether they'll get a promotion or a bonus.

 > 2)we can evaluate other things besides employees, right?
 Maybe you don't know what school you're gonna go to, so you say, "I need to evaluate my options."

+> 3) so based on performance or bonuses that are based on performance, that can be shortened into performance-based bonuses.

+> 4) so that's where she says, she says there is a non-performance-based bonus, that's the Chinese New Year bonus, but there's also another one, a performance-based one as well.

-# 3.bonus /'bonəs/ [pl.bonuses] & perks [n.福利，非现金形式发放]
+# 3.bonus /'bonəs/ [pl.bonuses] & perks [n.福利，非现金形式发放] & year-end bonuses [n.年终奖] & big fat [adj.丰厚的]
-> 1)So, "a bonus" is just money that you usually get at the end of the year, and it's money added to your salary.
+> 1) So, "a bonus" is just money that you usually get at the end of the year, and it's money added to your salary.
 So, it's kind of like extra salary.

-> 2)A bonus can also just be something good, right?Sure, exactly.
+> 2) A bonus can also just be something good, right?Sure, exactly.
 Sometimes when I hear really good news, I just say, "Oh, bonus."

-> 3)So a perk here is going to be.
+> 3) So a perk here is going to be.
 It's something good, something people want, advantage.
 But it's not related to money.So for example, a perk might be free lunch or like a paid gym membership.

+> 4) we called it end of year bonuses, but we often just say year-end bonuses.

+> 5) usually when we use big fat, we are talking about money and we're talking about money in a very positive sense.like you could say while, he has a big fat salary.I got a big fat tax refund from government, not true, I'm waiting for this big fat check.

 # 4.put in sth & put sth in  [phr.投入]
 > 1)That's to kinda spend some extra time or effort to do something.it's usually time and effort.
 You put in time.
 You put in effort and then the result is well, in this case, it was a bonus, but it could be other good things too.